What is ReTrain to Retain?

 They will receive an email telling them how to generate their ReTrain to ReTain account.

 Do my team need to apply to access the funding for qualifications and CPD?

 No, you will be able to select who goes on the training you’ve received funding for.
 They won’t need to have applied as participants.
 But we strongly advise they do, to benefit from the other support the programme offers.

 What will I be able to apply for?

-There will be a range of CIMSPA endorsed qualifications and CPD that focus on upskilling your people or attracting them back to your business.
+There will be a range of CIMSPA endorsed qualifications and CPD that focus on upskilling your existing staff as well as attracting new staff.